 PETA’s first case—the precedent-setting 1981 battle over the Silver Spring monkeys—resulted in the first arrest and criminal conviction of an animal experimenter in the US on charges of cruelty to animals, the first official confiscation of animals abused in a laboratory, and the first US Supreme Court victory for animal test subjects.
 We haven’t stopped fighting—and winning—in our efforts to end animal cruelty since.

 PETA is not a one-issue organization: When anyone or any industry is abusing animals anywhere, we are an equal opportunity critic.
 In our early days, we reached people by snail mail and telephone.
 Today, our presence on social media has enjoyed rapid and significant growth.
 We’ve developed the innovative “I, Orca” and “I, Chicken” wireless Google virtual-reality experiences.
 And we “work within the system” by purchasing stock in many of the companies we campaign against (so we can submit shareholder proposals).
 We have affiliate offices in the United Kingdom, India, parts of East Asia, Australia, and Germany, extending our reach worldwide.
 The Latino community is driving many of our campaigns, PETA Latino’s Spanish-language Facebook posts reach an average of 40 million people every month.
-We’re willing to work with companies—even the ones we publicly criticize for their treatment of animals.

 Our guiding philosophy is that silence is a social cause’s worst enemy.
 Whatever we have to do to break that silence and bring the topic into the arena of public discussion, we will try.
 Not everyone wants to hear that animals are scalded to death in slaughterhouses; kept in cages so tiny that they can’t even turn around or spread their wings on factory farms; electrocuted and skinned alive for their fur; shocked, poisoned, burned, blinded, cut open and mutilated in laboratories; chained and caged nearly all the time in circuses; and other horrors.
 But our first priority isn’t human comfort.
 We’re here to make sure the plight of abused animals goes viral.